Safe Withdrawal Rates

 - What will you begin doing in retirement?
 In the classic retirement dream, every day feels like a Saturday.
 Your reward for decades of work is 24/7 freedom.
 But might all that freedom leave you bored?

 - Will your spouse (or equivalent) want to continue living the way that you live?
 Many couples retire with shared goals, but they find that their ambitions and day-to-day routines differ.
 Over time, this disconnect can be challenging.

 - When should you (and your spouse) claim Social Security benefits?
 “As soon as possible” may or may not be the wisest answer.
 An analysis is needed!

 Secondly, lets take a look at some major retirement planning mistakes:

 - Leaving work too early.
 Some of us are forced to make this mistake.
 Roughly 43% of us retire earlier than we want to.
 About half of us apply for Social Security before full retirement age.[i]

 - Underestimating medical expenses.
 Based on Fidelity measurement statistics, a typical couple retiring at 65 today will need $240,000 to pay for their future health care costs (assuming one spouse lives to 82 and the other to 85).
 Prudent retirees explore ways to cover these costs.

 - Taking the potential for longevity too lightly.
-If you are a man you have a 40% chance of dying at age 85; if you are a woman, a 53% chance.
-About 50% of people underestimate their projected life expectancy.
+Many people underestimate their projected life expectancy.